Harisankars007/Terraform-blog/README.md

-# 🚀 Terraform Beyond Basics: Real-World Use Cases and Optimization Strategies
+#  Terraform Beyond Basics: Real-World Use Cases and Optimization Strategies

-Welcome to the companion GitHub repository for the blog **"Terraform Beyond Basics"**.
+### Welcome to the companion GitHub repository for the blog **"Terraform Beyond Basics"**.
 This blog explores practical Terraform use cases that go beyond beginner-level tasks like provisioning a single EC2 instance.

-We’ll walk through real-world infrastructure challenges—like hybrid deployments, disaster recovery, and optimization—and how Terraform helps solve them elegantly. dbbdbdbdbbdnfnfnf
+### We’ll walk through real-world infrastructure challenges—like hybrid deployments, disaster recovery, and optimization—and how Terraform helps solve them elegantly.

 ---

-## 📚 Repository Overview
+## 📚\ Repository Overview

 This repository contains Terraform configurations and modular setups discussed in the blog, neatly organized into sections: